oberbichler/HyperJet/docs/quickstart.md

 unit_vector = vector / length       # == [0.6, 0.8]
 ```

-The `HyperJet` library works together with `numpy`.
+The `HyperJet` library works seamlessly together with `numpy`.
 You just have to change the inputs to compute the derivatives:

 ```python
 x, y = hj.HyperJet.variables([3, 4])    # x and y are HyperJets